deankoch/UYRW_data/markdown/demo_baseflow.md

 ## viewing simulation output data

-the SWAT+ executable takes about ten seconds to simulate the seven-year time series in this example, producing output in the form of .txt tables containing simulated state variables.
+the SWAT+ executable takes about 18-20 seconds on my machine to simulate the seven-year time series in this example, producing output in the form of .txt tables containing simulated state variables.
 There can be many such output tables (100+) in a given simulation, depending on the settings in ‘print.prt’ and ‘object.prt’.

 The helper function `rswat_output` will catalog available output variables and filenames, and import them into R as dataframes.